What is employee engagement?

 More interesting is the finding that 40% percent of employees with low engagement scores said they were likely to leave their employers over the next two years, compared to 24% of more highly engaged employees.

 For most organizations keeping skilled employees is critical.
-Improving employee engagement should improve retention rates.
+Improving staff engagement should improve retention rates.

 Measuring Employee Engagement